Frequently Asked Questions

 The purpose of accreditation is to promote quality control within the discipline’s training programs.
 This is accomplished when eligible programs periodically complete a comprehensive self-study and submit to a site visit conducted by trained peers to determine whether the program meets certain standards of excellence.
 Accreditation is specifically designed to convey information about a training program’s comprehensiveness, rigor, and quality.
 The Behavior Analysis Accreditation Board standards are comprehensive and involve evaluating the quality of all aspects of training programs undergoing review.
 This includes evaluation of the program’s mission, curriculum, outcomes assessment, administration, resources, public disclosure, and degree programs.

-The Behavior Analyst Certification Board’s (BACB) Approved Course Sequence (ACS) system does not constitute program accreditation, by design.
-The ACS system is simply a way to recognize educational institutions that teach the coursework required for specific BACB credentials, primarily as an effort to expedite the application process for credential candidates.
+The Behavior Analyst Certification Board’s (BACB) Verified Course Sequence (VCS) system does not constitute program accreditation, by design.
+The VCS system is simply a way to recognize educational institutions that teach the coursework required for specific BACB credentials, primarily as an effort to expedite the application process for credential candidates.
 According to the BACB, this administrative designation does not convey any information about the comprehensiveness, rigor, or quality of training programs.

 Even when a training program already includes course-sequence approval from the BACB, accreditation would allow the program to convey to the public that it has met standards of excellence as determined by the Behavior Analysis Accreditation Board.

 Why was the Association for Behavior Analysis International's (ABAI) previous accreditation system replaced by the Behavior Analysis Accreditation Board (BAAB)?